Health politics in action? Professor Garner’s change of heart on Long Covid (and ME/CFS)

 There have been a number of examples of divide and rule tactics deployed by certain clinicians and researchers, and the media, both with respect to Long Covid and ME/CFS, and to ME/CFS as a patient group.
 These tactics foster inter-groups tensions, in-group and out-group dynamics - perfect for stigmatisation and scapegoating.
 It may be unintentional on Prof Garner’s part, but this statement reinforces those divisions.
 Why is that some people recover from ME/CFS and some don’t?
 Is it because some are doing the ‘right thing’ to recover and others are not (where the right thing is apparently exercise and channelling the mind)?
 This would appear to be what Prof Garner suggests.
 What does that say about people who don’t get better?

 I suspect who gets better from ME/CFS and who does not has far more to do with the fact that ME/CFS is an umbrella term.
 (ME was recognised by the World Health Organisation as a neurological disease in 1969, whilst CFS was a term subsequently created and nurtured by what I believe is a mix of lack of sensitivity to context and political interests).
-I suspect that people with a diagnosis of ME/CFS who appear to get better through cognitive-behavioural or other primary psychological means may have what is essentially a different clinical entity to those who do not.
-(Edit: This is just my opinion and, as has been pointed out by sharp eyes and minds within the ME/CFS community, correlation of recovery with any given intervention does not necessarily mean that the intervention effected the recovery).
-There is no ‘us and them’ here, everybody with this diagnosis is genuinely and often horribly ill, beyond the imagination of many able-bodied people.
-The ‘us and them’ narrative commences when we cross the line from clinical judgements to moralistic ones.
+I suspect that people with a diagnosis of ME/CFS who appear to get better through cognitive-behavioural or other primary psychological means may have a different clinical entity to those who do not - although correlation of recovery with any given intervention does not necessarily mean that the intervention effected the recovery.
+There is no ‘us and them’ here, everybody with this diagnosis is genuinely and often horribly ill, beyond the imagination of many abled people.
+The ‘us and them’ narrative is generated when we cross the line from clinical judgements to moralistic ones.
 In encouraging people with Long Covid to listen exclusively to the accounts of people with ME/CFS who have recovered (and “not people who are still unwell”), I fear that Prof Garner’s latest article has crossed the line.
 He has also further stigmatised, isolated and epistemically marginalised an already stigmatised, isolated and epistemically marginalised group of patients.
 I have previously suggested that medical education needs far greater emphasis on epistemic humility and reflexivity (which should include fostering critical consciousness).
 Prof Garner’s latest piece exemplifies this need, extending it to broader scientific training.

 It remains to be seen whether the seeds sowed by this anecdotal report take sprout and grow into something substantial in the form of yet another (bio)psychosocial intervention, accompanied by an RCT with a punchy brand-like name.
 However, I think it’s reasonable to say that Prof Garner’s change of heart couldn’t have come at a better time politically.

 Whilst I was finishing this blogpost a couple of other things came to light which I’ll very briefly mention.
 Firstly, Prof Garner appeared on BBC Breakfast (28 January) to discuss his recovery.
 He was interviewed alongside Dr (Dame) Clare Gerada who is well known to the ME/CFS community (as is her husband, Sir Professor Simon Wessely, who may have the rather dubious honour of being one of the world’s most influential figures in the psychologisation of ME/CFS).
 The interviewees continued to reinforce the activity and positive thinking narrative, with Dr Gerada commenting “there is nothing that isn’t made better through exercise”.
 Actually, that’s a nonsense (and a pretty ableist one at that - see here for example), but it was enthusiastically lapped up by the BBC Breakfast presenters.
-Secondly, news of Prof Garner scuba-diving in the Caribbean in November last year arguably highlights, amongst other things, how one person’s understanding of ME/CFS and Long Covid (and long-haul illnesses generally) is very, very different to another person's.
-That’s for another blogpost.
-There comes a point where I have to take a step back for the sake of what’s left of my health.
+Secondly, news of Prof Garner scuba-diving in the Caribbean in November caused some consternation and speculation on Twitter regarding timeframes and how that may or may not conflict with his reported recovery journey.
+I'm way too exhausted from writing this post to broach that one.